astuff/pacmod_dbc/doc/user_can_protocol.md

 There are other miscellaneous commands and reports.

+## Signal Status Enumerations
+These enumerations indicate the status of signals.
+They are:

+ERROR - The signal is not correct.
+NOT_AVAIL - The signal is not available.
+All signals that can possess one or more of these statuses shall reserve the largest positive value as follows.

+(N = the largest positive value for the given value space.
+For non-integers, consider the value space as an integer.)

+Single Bit Data

+Reserve 2-bits for data and statuses, defined as follows.
+0=FALSE_STATE, 1=TRUE_STATE, 2=ERROR, 3=NOT_AVAIL
+2-7 Bit Data

+Reserve two largest positive values for statuses, defined as follows.
+N-1=ERROR, N=NOT_AVAIL
+8 Bit Data and Larger

+Reserve five largest positive values for statuses, defined as follows.
+N-5, N-4, and N-3=RESERVED, N-1=ERROR, N=NOT_AVAIL
+RESERVED values are for later use.

 ## CAN Bus
 User CAN Protocol datalink layer is CAN 2.0 at 500kbps.